 Tell us a bit about your game

-Solar Sails is a top down action game which puts an accent on tactics, be it in Single Player or Local Co-op modes.
+Solar Sails: Space Pirates is a top-down space action game that puts an accent on tactics, be it in Single Player or Local Co-op modes.
 The further progress and upgrade the ship, the smarter enemies you will encounter.
-Many times, the game requires the player to develop and practice different tactics against different types of enemies and bosses, and there are more than just one tactic that works.
-Solar Sails challenges the player in many different ways, and encourages experimentation.
+Many times, the game requires the player to develop and practice different tactics against different types of enemies and bosses, and there is more than just one tactic that works.
+Solar Sails: Space Pirates challenge the player in many different ways and encourage experimentation.

 So what is the storyline?